 - Pitta yoga is cooling and best practiced in the summer.
 For those hot-headed, pitta body types, pitta yoga can provide centeredness and grounding calmness.

 - Kapha yoga is more stimulating to help move the earth and water that governs kapha, or the spring season.
 Kapha body types, who are generally bigger framed, love engaging in kapha yoga each spring.
 It is just what the doctor ordered!

 Ayurveda adds to these beautiful cycles of yoga with lifestyle, diet, and daily and seasonal routines to sync us up with the rhythms of our unique body type and the circadian cycles of nature.

 We RecommendThe Little-Known Benefits of the Sun Salutation

 To dive deeper into the marriage of yoga and Ayurveda, I invite you to join me in my new course, Ayurveda 101, where I teamed up with experts from Yoga Journal Magazine and Kripalu Yoga Center to teach Ayurveda and Yoga in a seasonal format for the first time ever.
 As a culture, studies tell us that we have been totally disconnected from the circadian cycles of nature.
 Re-connecting with these rhythms will revolutionize medicine as we know it.
 Ayurveda and yoga laid a seasonal blueprint for health and longevity thousands of years ago.

 I truly believe that this Ayurveda 101 course is the most profound course on Yoga and Ayurveda available today because the recommendations change seasonally.
-Sign up for just the Spring Session– available now–or sign up for all three sessions, Spring, Summer and Winter, and save significantly!
+Sign up for just one session, or sign up for all three sessions, Spring, Summer and Winter, and save significantly!